Filter by Suburb

 Okazu

 Now there’s a decent dose of Japanese going around our hood, but we can never get enough.
-Have any of these sushi bars or poke bowl dreamboats failed us?
-The answer is a hard no. Okazu is no exception, this convenient grab and go spot featuring Donburi, Okonomiyaki and Sushi Rolls is as fresh as it is delicious and it has us coming back every day.
+Have any of these sushi bars or poke bowl dreamboats let us down?
+The answer is a hard no. Okazu is no exception: this convenient grab-and-go spot featuring Donburi, Okonomiyaki, Noodles, Rice Bowls and Sushi Rolls is as fresh as it is delicious, and it has us coming back every day.

 Cambus Wallace